lccortez/learning-library/oracle-integration-library/core-compentencies/insight/key-concepts/key-concepts.md

 * An indicator (dimension or measure) is equal to, greater than, or less than a specified value.

 You can configure the alert notification email to include the unique instance identifier, indicator values, and a link to the associated Business Transactions dashboard in the body of the email.

+## Learn More

+More about key concepts and terminology can be found at [https://docs.oracle.com/en/cloud/paas/integration-cloud/user-int-insight-oci/work-models-integration-insight.html](http://docs.oracle.com)